netdata/netdata/claim/README.md

 ### Claim an Agent running in Docker

-You can execute the claiming script on a running agent by appending the script offered by Cloud to a `docker exec -it`
+You can execute the claiming script on a running agent by appending the script offered by Cloud to a `docker exec ...`
 command:

 ```bash